Jagmeet Singh: Energy policy

 Singh favours reducing Canada's carbon emissions to 30 percent of 2005 levels by 2025.
-This would be done by assisting provinces with the 2030 "coal phaseout", implementing a zero emissions vehicle agenda, "greening" the tax system by adding subsidies to companies supporting ecology and building renewable energy supergrid.
+This would be done by assisting provinces with the 2030 "coal phaseout", implementing a zero emissions vehicle agenda, "greening" the tax system by adding subsidies to companies supporting ecology and building a renewable energy super grid.
 Singh also supports creating more accountability in climate change policy by creating an independent officer of parliament mandated to report on interim progress on emission reductions (Climate Change Action Officer or CCAO), tasking the Commissioner of Environment and Sustainable Development (CESD) to the Auditor General with gathering data from each province and territory and appointing an advisory group composed of regional and topic-specific experts who will support the CCAO in interpreting data presented by the CESD and assessing implications for climate, energy, and economic policies and regulations.
 Singh's opposition to the Trans Mountain Pipeline expansion project was repeatedly condemned by Alberta NDP leader and former Premier of Alberta Rachel Notley.

+Foreign policy

+Singh criticized Israel's actions during the Gaza war in Gaza.
+In May 2024, he posted a tweet after images of the Tel al-Sultan attack went viral: "Images of the IDFs [sic] airstrike hitting a camp for displaced Palestinians in Rafah are horrifying.
+Images so terrible I won’t share them.
+The world is failing the people of Gaza.
+Canada is failing the people of Gaza."